 - Prescribe advanced tests for ED.

 - Prescribe an anti-depressant or switch/ alter a pre-prescribed one.

 - Prescribe a consultation or counseling session with a mental health professional.

-The Key to deal with depression and ED
+The Key to Deal with Depression and ED

-Honesty and open communication with one’s partner are keys to deal with depression and ED.
+Honesty and open communication with one’s partner are keys to dealing with depression and ED.
 This will help you in nurturing and growing your relationship in a meaningful manner.
 A partner’s support and understanding can work wonders with such conditions.

 If you are someone whose partner is suffering from these conditions, then try to be supportive in all spheres.
 You can show your support by –

 - Visiting the doctor and/or the therapist together.

 - Adopting a positive approach.

 - Look for mental health professionals together.